Atletico Madrid News: Iker Casillas tips Joao Felix to light up La Liga | Goal.com

 He thinks Atletico Madrid’s Felix has the potential to be a star in Spain and tips James Rodriguez to do well at Santiago Bernebeu.

 “[Felix] is a player with a big future.
 Got talent.
-Of course, they will demand the maximum,” he said on Twitter.
+Of course, they will demand the maximum,” he said on Twitter during a question and answer session with fans.

 He added: “James gives you many things in a match.
 He has a spectacular left foot.
 Free kicks, corners…he’s a danger.
 If you give him time, he’ll put the ball in the place you want.”